marcelotto/magma/test/data/documents/__concepts__/modules/Some/Some.DocumentWithFrontMatter.md

 ---
 # `Some.DocumentWithFrontMatter`

-## Draft
+## Description

-This is an example draft of the module:
+This is an example description of the module:

 Module `Some.DocumentWithFrontMatter` does: